Woman killed in police-involved shooting on I-90 in Elgin ID'd

 "During that time she would periodically move her car up several feet.
 At one point officers noticed that a fire had started inside the vehicle.
 They approached the burning vehicle in an attempt to pull her out," Chief Swoboda said.

 What happened in between is unclear, but one officer fired shots, hitting the woman.
 The woman was transported to a hospital, where she was pronounced dead.
-She has been identified to the Cook County Medical Examiner as Decynthia Clements.
+She has been identified to the Cook County Medical Examiner as Decynthia Clements of Elgin.

 The use of force is now under investigation by the Illinois State Police.